Greenfield-Central Community School Corporation Board of School Trustees

 When and Where are School Board Meetings Held?

 The Board of School Trustees meets regularly on the second Monday of each month at 7:00PM.
-Meetings are held at the Greenfield-Central Administration Center at 110 West North Street.
+Meetings are held at the Greenfield-Central Educational Services Center at 700 North Broadway Street.
 All meeting sites are published in the advertised public notice section of the local newspaper.
 In addition, when special meetings are called, public notice is given prior to the meeting.
 Executive sessions are held for the purpose of discussing matters of personnel, collective bargaining, litigation, purchase of property and other related topics.
 However, all decisions requiring Board action will be acted upon in public session.